cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - JCT  Adjusting of all detail parameters of modern algorithms in the FlexiProvider perspective
 - JCT  Dragon cipher & LFSR
+- JCT  Multi-partite key exchange
+- JCT  Analysis of transposition ciphers using the ACO algorithm
+- JCT  Visualization of zero-knowledge proofs
+- JCT  Powerful action history and cascading possibility

 Features planned for the release version of the successor projects: